brightprogrammer/starter-hugo-academic/content/post/the-amd64-instruction-encoding-format/index.md

 T﻿here are three types of prefixes :

 1. **L﻿egacy Prefixes** : These prefixes were present in older architectures also (before `AMD64`).
 There can be maximum of four legacy prefix bytes in an instruction.
 There are five different types of legacy prefixes.
 2. **R﻿EX Prefix** : This is a single byte prefix and there can be maximum one REX prefix in an instruction.
 REX prefixes are used to extend the register/memory size in an instruction.
 This was introduced in `AMD64` architecture because the size of `GPRs` (General Purpose Registers) and `EFLAGs` were increased from 32 bits to 64 bits.
 Value of REX prefix ranges from 0x40 to 0x4f.
 So to detect whether this prefix is a REX prefix or not, we can check whether upper nibble is 0x4 or not.
-The lower nibble specifies some other things that we will see later.
+The lower nibble specifies some other things that we will see later but for now, know that REX prefix helps you access `rXX` registers (`rax`, `rbx`, ..., `r8`, `r9`, ...).
-3. **V﻿EX/XOP Prefix** : These are again single byte prefixes used to give access to different set of registers.
-Registers like `XMM0`, `XMM1`, ...., `XMM15`, `YMM0`, `YMM1`, ..., `YMM15`, `MMX0`, `MMX1`, ..., `MMX15` and `ZMM0`, `ZMM1`, ..., `ZMM15`.
-This means a different class of instructions too (Vectorized).
+3. **V﻿EX/XOP Prefix** :

 I﻿ will explain legacy prefixes in more detail later, for now let's just skim through each name so that you have the names in mind and have an abstract idea of what they do.